Rwesh/python-projects/README.md

 Mandlebrot.py: interative view of mandlebrot and julia sets
   Controls:

-  \n space for pause an continue c to clear screen click scree to set tile r resets to generation 0
+  space for pause an continue

+  c to clear screen

+  click scree to set tile

+  r resets to generation 0